zabkwak/reacting-squirrel/README.md

 <a name="Application+redirect"></a>

 ### application.redirect(path, q)
-Pushes the state to the history and refreshes content.
+Pushes the state to the history and forces to render the content.

 **Kind**: instance method of [<code>Application</code>](#Application)